-With much of the central and eastern parts of North America locked in a heatwave at the moment, people everywhere are looking for ways to keep cool.
+With the emerging realization amongst people that our summers are now hotter and more severe than they used to be, people everywhere are looking for ways to keep cool.
 However since part of our ongoing heat problems relate to issues such as climate change and global warming, it would seem counter-intuitive to stay cool by employing tactics that only make the problem worse.

 With that in mind, here are a list of 10 Enviro tips that will both help to keep you cool while being eco-friendly at the same time.